What did the Declaration of Independence do?

 Where are the Documents Today?

-Officially, the original Declaration of Independence is the printed rather than handwritten.
+Officially, the original Declaration of Independence was printed rather than handwritten.
 A copy was printed on July 4, 1776, with Jefferson supervising the printing.
 There is also a carefully handwritten (engrossed) copy of the declaration, which the revolutionaries signed.

 The handwritten copy is what you can see in the national archives today.
 It has been available for the public to visit for a long time.
 During World War 2, it was temporarily moved to another location for safekeeping.